kaleoyster/actuarial-model-nbi/docs/methodology.md

    * and so and so forth.

 - New method:
+- For each window, create a life table I
    * **Study window 1:** 1992 - 1998 → defined by `BIM` → Compute average length
-        - for each of the new study window:
-            * Create life table I

    * **Study window 2:** 1998 - 2004
    * **Study window 3:** 2004 - 2008
    * **Study window 4:** 2008 - 2012